atlassian-labs/gitlab-for-compass/README.md

 ## Contributions

-Contributions to the Compass GitLab Integration are welcome!
+Contributions to the Compass GitLab Integration are welcome.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License